neutralvibes/pi2s3/README.md

 s3cmd get s3://bucket-name/backups/hostname/2022-04-04/2022-04-05_1403_backup_full.tar.gz.lst
 ```

-You can then use `cat`, `less` or `grep` to view or other operations to determine if a particular archive contains what you require.
+You can then use `cat`, `less` or `grep` to view it, or other relevant operations to determine if a particular archive contains what you require.

 An example of viewing without storing a local copy.